knewyousir/webFEI-session-4a/readme.md

 ## Homework

-Build out an HTML page that displays the recipe data and that has a form that allows you to create a new recipe.
+Build out an HTML page that displays the recipe data when you click on a link.
+Add a form that calls the api to create a new recipe.

 ## Reading